ELIXIR: Mission

 ELIXIR's mission is to build a sustainable European infrastructure for biological information, supporting life science research and its translation to medicine and the environment, the bio-industries and society.

 The results from biological experiments produce vast amounts of results that are stored as data using computer software.
 European countries have invested heavily in research that produces, analyses and stores biological information.
 However, the collection, storage, archiving and integration of these large amounts of data presents a problem that cannot be tackled by one country alone.
-ELIXIR represents the joining of independent bioscience facilities to create an integrated network that addresses the complex problem of biological data storage and management.
+ELIXIR is a European community of data and software experts, working together to sustain an integrated network that addresses the complex problem of biological data storage and management.

-By providing a sustainable and distributed structure for handling data and data retrieval tools, ELIXIR hopes to secure Europe-wide investment in bioinformatics, providing the stability to conduct research in all areas of life science, both in academia and industry.
+By providing a sustainable and distributed structure for handling data and data retrieval tools, ELIXIR hopes to promote Europe-wide investment in bioinformatics, providing the stability to conduct research in all areas of life science, both in academia and industry.